 We tend to put a lot of effort into preparing for and running a church Vacation Bible School.
 But what about following up with the families after VBS?
-In this video, Chuck Peters discusses three easy ways to follow up with kids and families after your VBS is over.
+In this video, Director of Operations for LifeWay Kids, Chuck Peters, discusses three easy ways to follow up with kids and families after your VBS is over.

 The entire video is above, and the complete transcript is below.